rhizome-labs/icon-resources/README.md

 * [A Real-Time ICON Notification System](https://brianli.com/a-real-time-icon-notification-system/)
 * [How to Use Serverless Functions to Interact with the ICON Blockchain](https://brianli.com/how-to-use-serverless-functions-to-interact-with-the-icon-blockchain/)

-### Reactcrypto
+### wmckenzie.com
-ReactCrypto is RHIZOME team member William McKenzie's personal blog, and contains a variety of ICON-releated pieces.
+wmckenzie.com is RHIZOME team member William McKenzie's personal blog, and contains a variety of ICON-releated pieces.
 * [How ICON is Forming the Foundation of South Korea’s Blockchain Economy](https://reactcrypto.net/how-icon-is-forming-the-foundation-of-south-koreas-blockchain-economy/)
 * [TRIBE has Partnered with BMW Group Asia, Intel, and Nielsen](https://reactcrypto.net/tribe-has-partnered-with-bmw-group-asia-intel-and-nielsen/)
 * [Seoul Citizens Hall uses ICON’s Public Blockchain](https://reactcrypto.net/seoul-citizens-hall-uses-icons-public-blockchain/)